29 results More search options

 FabaceaeDesmodium sessilifoliumSessile-leaf Tick-trefoilDry woodlands.RI west to s.
 MI and KS, south to NC, Panhandle FL, MS, and TX.image of plant

 FabaceaeDesmodium strictumPineland Tick-trefoil, Pinebarren Tick-trefoilLongleaf pine sandhills, other dry woodlands.S.
 NJ south to s.
 FL, west to w.
-LA and ne.
-TX.image of plant
+LA.
+All reports from TX are based n misidentifications.image of plant

 FabaceaeDesmodium tenuifoliumSlimleaf Tick-trefoilPine savannas, wet pine flatwoods.Se.
 VA south to c. peninsular FL, west to w.
-LA.image of plant
+LA.
+Reports from TX are based on misidentifications.image of plant

 FabaceaeDesmodium tortuosumFields, woodland borders, disturbed areas.E.
 NC south to s.
 FL, west to AR and TX; Mexico, Central America, n.
-South America, West Indies; perhaps only introduced in the more eastern parts of the southeastern United States.image of plant
+South America, West Indies; apparently only introduced in the southeastern United States (Harper 1944b).image of plant

 FabaceaeDesmodium tweedyiTweedy's Tick-trefoilThickets in limestone areas.OK south to sc.
 TX.

-FabaceaeDesmodium viridiflorumVelvety Tick-trefoilFields, woodland borders, disturbed areas.NJ and DE south to c. peninsular FL, west to TX, and inland to w.
+FabaceaeDesmodium viridiflorumVelvety Tick-trefoilWoodland borders, oak and pine woodlands, disturbed areas.NJ and DE south to c. peninsular FL, west to TX, and inland to w.
 VA, w.
 NC, n.
 TN, and AR.image of plant